Commercial Driver's Licenses & Permits

 Identification and Residency Requirements

-If you apply for a CDL or commercial learner's permit and DMV records show you have not held a Virginia driver's license or ID card in the past, you must present documents proving your eligibility.
+If you have ever held a Virginia driver's license or ID card, you must present the following documents to prove your eligibility:

 Medical Certification Requirements